pathaksugam46-afk/Mini-Sumo/README.md

 - Infill: 30%
 - Supports: Only where required

+  #Build Guide
+  - first downlod the step file
+  - slice it into stl file using slicer
+  - uplode slice file in the memory card of 3d printer
+  - and start printing
+  - after complete printing using fevitide or vegaquick to assamble all part
+  - after asamble model add electronic in it

 ## License

 This project is open source.
 Feel free to use, modify, and improve it while giving appropriate credit.